Shobhitsky1144/React-S-Redux-firebase-authentication-Assignment/README.md

-# Your React Application Name
+# ReactJS-Redux-firebase-authentication-Assignment
+tech stack-html,css,javascript,botstrap,redux,redux-thunk,firebase,firebase db and firebase auth.

 Welcome to your React Web application!
 This application allows users to sign up, log in, and access a home page,hange profile,ccess user info from server.
 Below are instructions on how to run the application and some additional information.